Learning Experiences

 Pharmacy Operations

 Pharmacy Operations is an 1 month required learning experience.
-The learning experience will provide an opportunity for the resident to develop foundational hospital pharmacy practice skills.
+The learning experience will provide an opportunity for the resident to develop foundational pharmacy operational practice skills.
 The scope will include automated medication distribution, sterile and non-sterile compounding, narcotic medication distribution and management, preparing, packaging and labeling oral and intravenous medications, and monitoring medication therapy.
 The resident will work in the central pharmacy and participate in the medication procurement, preparation and distribution process.
 The resident will supervise pharmacy technicians and maintain Central Pharmacy operations.

 Pharmacy Orientation

-Orientation is a one month required learning experience.
+Orientation is a 1 month required learning experience.
 The learning experience will provide a focused introduction to hospital pharmacy practice.
 It will include Ascension Saint Thomas Health/Saint Thomas Rutherford Pharmacist onboarding activities, as well as activities specific to the Residency program.
 Orientation topics include: completion of Pharmacist Onboarding Checklist, review of PGY1 Resident Manual and Resident Policies and Procedures, training in Cerner, PowerChart and PharmNet, introduction to consult services, including pharmacokinetics, parenteral nutrition, and code response.
 Baseline competency will be assessed via ASHP modules, and patient presentations in SOAP note format.
 Orientation topics will be scheduled and communicated via a calendar.

 Precepting Applied Therapeutics